hemerson1/hemerson1.github.io/_posts/2022-05-18-neural-connected-differential-equations.markdown

 - summarise the function of the network
 - explain in more detail why this method is worth knowing
 - label all the equations with numbers and refer to them in the text.
+- add greater spacing between subsections
+- add some images to help illustrate the points.

 ---------------------------------------------------------->